slcorp/RTView-Flogo/README.md

 On the RTView Cloud top menu bar, click on Design to invoke the RTDraw visual editing tool.
 Select the File dropdown menu and click on Import.
 Select "as Private".
-In the file browser, navigate to the RTView-JavaSccript directory within this project on your computer.
+In the file browser, navigate to the RTView-JavaScript directory within this project on your computer.
 Select the SimpleExample.json and click Open.
 ```
 * View or edit the sample display: